 A battery Inverter/charger for almost every application

 The range of battery inverter/chargers from Victron is just as impressive as the variety of charge controllers.
-Victron manufactures everything from a tiny 0.5kVA inverters up to a huge 15kVA grid-interactive inverter/charger.
+Victron manufactures everything from a tiny 0.5kVA inverters up to a large 15kVA grid-interactive inverter/charger.
 Not only do they have a wide range of sizes but also a multitude of devices designed specifically for various applications.
 For example the compact all-in-one units with inbuilt solar charge controllers are perfect for lighting systems, cabins and caravans.
 The more advanced Victron multiplus inverters have multiple AC inputs and can seamlessly supply power from the grid or a generator depending on which is active.
 Then there is the large Quattro range of inverter/chargers for high end applications requiring advanced power management and incorporation multiple AC inputs and outputs which can be configured depending on the application.
 The Multiplus and Quattro inverter/chargers can also be setup in parallel (up to 6 units) for high power output situations or in 3-phase configurations for larger commercial installs.

 One thing to watch out for is Victron size the inverter power output in kVA, not the more common kW (kilowatt) rating.
 This can be a little misleading when sizing an inverter for you needs; for example a 3000VA (3kVA) continuous power output inverter generally only outputs 2400 Watts continuously, so approximately 80% of the ‘apparent’ power rating.